Nazi ties halt Christie’s auction of late Austrian billionaire’s jewels

 German billionaire Helmut Horten had made his wealth in the department store industry and got his start when the Nazi government pressured the Jewish owners of successful stores to sell their companies in the 1930s.
 He later expanded his business, purchasing a major textile manufacturer from a Jewish owner fleeing persecution.

-Heidi Horten died last year at 81, with a net worth estimated by Forbes to be near $3 billion.
+Heidi Horten died last year at 81 years old, with a net worth estimated by Forbes to be near $3 billion.
 The May sale of the first portion of her estate netted more than $200 million, a record for a single private collection.

 Multiple Jewish groups protested against the sale of Horten’s collection.